xmatters/xmtoolbox-quick-start/README.md

 ### UserExportFileToxMatters.js

 This is an example of synchronizing the xMatters Users Export formatted file to xMatters.
 This can be created from scratch or downloaded from xMatters using the Users --> Export.

+### WhosOnCallToHTML.js

+This will extract all groups from your production environment and write to a very simple HTML page in table form.